-“The most common family story is this one, and it drove me crazy.
+The most common family story is this one, and it drove me crazy.
 Students would say that they wanted to go to Iowa, Michigan, Wisconsin, Purdue, Notre Dame, or some other well-known big university.
 My question—to both students and parents—was what is your financial “safety school”?

-‘We do not have one.
-We will just “find” scholarships if he gets in.’
+“We do not have one.
+We will just “find” scholarships if he gets in.”

-“So he gets in!
+So he gets in!
 And the costs vary from over $22,000 to $52,000 at each school.
-They start working on ‘scholarships’ in March!
-Then they come into my office soon after this ‘search.’
+They start working on scholarships in March!
+Then they come into my office soon after this initial search.

 “We cannot afford any of these schools.
 What do we do?”

 I almost had a stroke.
-He had had a C average in high school.
+He had a C average in high school.
 The cost combined with his lack of study skills landed him back home—at least $20,000 in debt after just one year.
-All of this could have been avoided with an honest ‘money talk,’ a cap on annual debt, and serious consideration of comparable colleges with lower price tags.”
+All of this could have been avoided with an honest money talk, a cap on annual debt, and serious consideration of comparable colleges with lower price tags.”

 One family did get it.
 They took their daughter to Iowa City, where the University of Iowa offered her a $5,000 scholarship that very day.
 The Dad asked his daughter on the way home where she wanted to visit next and suggested some less costly schools: Central Michigan and a few others.
 She replied, “I do not want to visit any other schools.
 I am going to Iowa.
 They are giving me a scholarship.”

 He tells her that $5,000 is like a 10 percent off coupon and that they could not afford Iowa.
 Both parents were unwilling to go into significant debt when comparable college options existed at much lower price points.

 So the daughter becomes surly.
 She would not look at other schools, despite multiple talks with her counselor and her parents.
 She ended up at the local community college, where she matured, did well, and transferred to a four-year college, where she is very successful.

-That girl could have earned a much lower net cost at a ‘lesser’ four-year school, but she wouldn’t listen after seeing a school that she only learned after the fact was out of her price range.
+That girl could have earned a much lower net cost at a “lesser” four-year school, but she wouldn’t listen after seeing a school that she only learned after the fact was out of her price range.

 In fact, there are plenty of Mercedes-quality vehicles on the used Chevy lot.
-Most vehicles, if driven well, can get you to the same destination—i.e. solid ‘value colleges’ with a net price of less than $22k a year are often more prudent choices than brand name schools with a net price of more than $35k annually.
+Most vehicles, if driven well, can get you to the same destination—i.e. solid “value colleges” with a net price of less than $22k a year are often more prudent choices than brand name schools with a net price of more than $35k annually.